How Cold Is Too Cold For My Heat Pump?

 Your heat pump heats your home by absorbing the heat in the outside air and transferring this heat indoors.

 This is great during heating season when there is some heat in the air for it to transfer, but when temps drop below freezing, the efficiency of your heat pump begins to suffer.

 This is why you have what is called “auxiliary heat” or “emergency heat” when you have a heat pump.

-This emergency heat comes in the form of a furnace inside your home (electric or gas) and it takes over for your system when it just can’t keep up anymore.
+This auxiliary heat comes in the form of a furnace inside your home (electric or gas) and it takes over for your heat pump unit when it just can’t keep up with the low outdoor temperatures.

 Emergency Heat Source

 When the temps outside begin to drop below freezing, your thermostat should automatically switch from your heat pump to your auxiliary heat due to the loss of efficiency in it heating your home.

-Now, this can be customized to switch at a certain level, but most are smart enough to know when to switch over themselves.
+Now, this can be customized to switch at a certain level, but most thermostats are smart enough to know when to switch over themselves.

 Some people that refuse to switch to auxiliary heat will set their thermostats to run their heat pump until it just can’t heat anymore.